eugene-khyst/spring-data-examples/README.md

     * [`@Query` with SQL and pagination](#59581bf130250c31253eac07da3d2c56)
     * [Mapping from entity to DTO using MapStruct](#532d5a8c2809912b992aa517d1e46ced)

+## <a name="3b878279a04dc47d60932cb294d96259"></a>Overview

+These examples demonstrates some common JPA pitfalls and evaluates alternatives from the Spring Data family:
+* [spring-data-jpa-examples](spring-data-jpa-examples/) - some of common JPA pitfalls
+* [spring-data-jdbc-examples](spring-data-jdbc-examples/) - Spring Data JDBC as a simpler alternative inspired by Domain-Driven Design
+* [spring-data-r2dbc-examples](spring-data-r2dbc-examples/) - Spring Data R2DBC for reactive database connectivity

 Spring Data is a family of libraries aiming to simplify the implementation of a data access layer for Spring-based applications by reducing boilerplate code.
 Spring Data makes it easy to implement a Repository for accessing persistent entities in the underlying data store.
 Spring Data JPA allows to build repositories based on JPA.